Irish Terrier Breed

 He will greatly enjoy the chance of a free run if a secure area is available, but be warned that

 The Irish Terrier can do well in either apartment or house, providing sufficient opportunity for exercise is available.

 A securely fenced yard for play and training is the most ideal.

 This dog enjoys the games and high-spirited play of children.
 Does best with older children who are mature

 enough to handle a high energy dog safely and with consideration.

 As always, no matter what the breed, activities between pets and children should be supervised by an

-Although a very protective companion, the Irish Terrier would be too challenging and energetic for an owner or family
+Although a very protective companion, the Irish Terrier dog breed would be too challenging and energetic for an owner or family

 that enjoys a more sedentary lifestyle.